 "Tyler - Tyler Banks.
 Let's ride!"

 I snuck through the door at the Pokemon Center as someone left through it.
 In my black leather pants and jacket, I was nearly invisible in the Johto darkness.
-No-one knew my purpose, my name or my history - except me and I planned to keep it that way.
+No-one knew my purpose, my name or my history, except me - and I planned to keep it that way.

-She recovered quickly and told me I had a letter.
+As soon as my Pokemon were healed, she told me I had a letter.
 I stopped in mid-turn.
 "What do you mean?"
 I asked.

 "I was told to give this to a young lady dressed all in black when she came in," Nurse Joy replied.